XRPLF/xrpl-dev-portal/content/concepts/nft-concepts/nft-conceptual-overview.md

 Extensions to the XRP Ledger support two new objects and a new ledger structure.

-The <code>[NFToken](references/protocol-reference/ledger-data/ledger-object-types/nftoken.html)</code> is a native NFT type.
+The [NFToken][] is a native NFT type.
 It has operations to enumerate, purchase, sell, and hold such tokens.
-An <code>NFToken</code> is a unique, indivisible unit that is not used for payments.
+An `NFToken` is a unique, indivisible unit that is not used for payments.

-<code>[NFTokenPage](references/protocol-reference/ledger-data/ledger-object-types/nftokenpage.html)</code> is a ledger structure that contains a set of <code>NFToken</code> objects owned by the same account.
+The [NFTokenPage object][] contains a set of `NFToken` objects owned by the same account.

-You create a new `NFToken` using the <code>[NFTokenMint](references/protocol-reference/ledger-data/ledger-object-types/nftokenmint.html)</code> transaction
+You create a new `NFToken` using the [NFTokenMint transaction][].

-<code>[NFTokenOffer](references/protocol-reference/ledger-data/ledger-object-types/nftokenoffer.html)</code> is a new object that describes an offer to buy or sell a single <code>NFToken</code>.
+[NFTokenOffer object][] is a new object that describes an offer to buy or sell a single `NFToken`.

-You destroy an `NFToken` using the <code>[NFTokenBurn](references/protocol-reference/ledger-data/ledger-object-types/nftokenburn.html)</code> transaction.
+You destroy an `NFToken` using the [NFTokenBurn transaction][].

 ## `NFToken` Lifecycle